thoughtspot/thoughtspot.github.io/_admin/worksheets/progressive-joins.md

 ## Rule-Based Row Level Security (RLS) with worksheets

 With Rule-Based RLS, you need to protect every table that contains any sensitive data.
-To do this, you can grant access by creating explicit row level security rules on each of the underlying tables which contain data that row level security should apply to.
+To do this, you'll grant access by creating explicit row level security rules on each of the underlying tables which contain data that row level security should apply to.